orta/redwood-jwt-2phase-auth/README.md

 There are 5 new functions in `api/src/functions`:

-- `jwtLogin.ts` - Handles logging in and either returns a full set of tokens or just one
+- `jwtLogin.ts` - Handles logging in and either returns a full set of tokens or just one temporary token to select users with
 - `jwtLogout.ts` - Handles logout and removing cookies
 - `jwtRefresh.ts` - Handles recycling the short term token every 30m
 - `jwtSignup.ts` - Handles the creation of a new account